PhilipCastiglione/philipcastiglione.github.io/_posts/2020-01-01-agile-ceremonies.md

 1. Culture/sentiment/safety checkin
 1. Relevant Announcements (eg. enacted Actions)

----

-Prompter lenses that can be useful when you're not getting good cards or people are stuck (but could limit thinking):

-- culture
-- team
-- process
-- tech
-- tools
-- argh

-### Bonus: Feature Kickoffs
+### Feature Kickoffs

-Purpose:

-- get everyone across a new feature that they will be working on
-- find information gaps; things that will impede planning
+**Purpose:** Facilitate successful feature development.

+**Attendees:** The feature/project team, and stakeholders.

+**Key Outcomes:**
+- Align the team on the new feature
-- identify (eg. cross-team) dependencies
+- Surface information gaps and dependencies
-- flag concerns
+- Identify risks and concerns

+**Tips:**
-These should include feature/project stakeholders so they can explain things in their own words and answer questions.
+- Include stakeholders so they can explain things in their own words and answer questions
+- It is essential to identify risks and concerns from the people doing the work, but if there are senior stakeholders in the room, contributors might be hesitant.
+It is the Lead/PMs job to ensure this happens (safely).